 Letters to the Editor should refer to an article(s) previously published in the Journal.
 A letter should convey the author's views as concisely as possible and contain a reasonable number of references.
 Letters to the Editor are not blinded.
 After it is accepted, it is usually sent to the first author of the original paper for a response; if a response is warranted, both letters will appear in the same issue.
 (If the response letter cannot be submitted within 3-4 weeks, we will publish the letter and the response can be published in a future issue.)
 The responding author(s) should reference the critique before citing any other references.
 The response from the original author ends the discussion.
 We do not allow publication of original research results in Letters to the Editors; however, original research may be published in Research Letters.
-Such letters will result exclusively from an editor suggesting that an original research report be condensed into letter format after the article has been peer reviewed and deemed not to warrant publication in its full length.
+Such letters may be unsolicited or result from an editor suggesting that an original research report be condensed into letter format after the article has been peer reviewed and deemed not to warrant publication in its full length.
+On occasion, the authors of a paper submitted as an original contribution may be encouraged to change it to a research letter before peer review.
 These letters may undergo further peer review at the editor’s discretion.
 One table or figure will allowed in a Research Letter.
 The use of supplemental material published online only will also be allowed.

 The Journal strongly discourages the submission of multipart papers.
 If submitted, multipart papers should be prepared so they can be assigned to different editorial board members and independent outside expert reviewers.